ntatsumi/dotfiles/README.md

 - Set `zsh` as your default shell: `chsh -s /bin/zsh`
 - Optionally, use Homebew to install the latest zsh and use `/usr/local/bin/zsh`.
 In this case, you need to add this path to `/etc/shells` before running `chsh`
+- Assumes Sublime Text editor is installed
-- Install iTerm 2 from http://iterm2.com/, but use Terminal for installation.
-Fonts, colour schemes and preferences lists are automatically installed, and iTerm2 will overwrite the new settings on exit
+- Use Terminal for installation.
+Fonts, color schemes and preferences lists are automatically installed, and iTerm2 will overwrite the new settings on exit
-- Alternatively, configure the terminal of your choosing with the 'Monaco for Powerline' font and the Solarized colour scheme

 ## Install ##

 - For a quick start, clone the repository `git clone <repopath> ~/.dotfiles`
 - Run the bootstrap to install the files `cd ~/.dotfiles; ./bootstrap.sh`
 - Restart your terminal

+Specify your HOMEBREW_GITHUB_API_TOKEN in `system/env.zsh`.

 Use `~/.localrc` to configure anything that you want to keep outside of the repository or private.
 For more than the most basic use, you should fork the repository as a basis for your own.